lis-epfl/robogen/README.md

 ## Latest updates

+* **May 11: Fixed LightSensor: reported to have weird behavior when mounted in particular orientations**
-* **May 8: Fixed SEGFAULT notified by Mikaz-fr.
-Added some verbose text (id of individual being currently evaluated).**
+* May 8: Fixed SEGFAULT notified by Mikaz-fr.
+Added some verbose text (id of individual being currently evaluated).
 * May 7: Increase maximum velocity of servo motors.
 Temptative fix for light sensor.
           Fixed starting positions in chasing scenario.
 Fixed obstacles not being generated correctly.
 * May 3: Fixed orientation problem in Parametric Brick.
 Fixed exception on simulator exit.